Composting with Worms is the Shit

 Here are 5 fun facts about worms:

 1️⃣ Worms produce both solid (castings) and liquid fertilizers.
-I call the liquid fertilizer “Mama’s Worm Juice” though others likely call it compost tea.
+I call the liquid fertilizer “Mama’s Worm Juice” that I use on my house plants.

-2️⃣ Using composting worms reduces greenhouse gases that would ordinarily result from throwing your waste into the garbage.
-Did you know that food waste is a big contributor to harmful gases like methane and carbon dioxide?
+2️⃣ Using composting worms reduces greenhouse gases that normally comes from throwing your scraps into the garbage.
+Did you know that food waste adds harmful gases like methane and carbon dioxide to our environment?

-3️⃣ A small worm bin can start you on your way to creating a closed system, where you can eliminate the use of outside fertilizers in your garden.
+3️⃣ A small worm bin can start you on your way to making your own soil.

-4️⃣ The majority of your organic food waste can be composted with worms.
-Don’t put in any meat, dairy or citrus.
+4️⃣ Most of your organic food waste can be composted with worms.
+No meat, dairy or citrus.
 Citrus attracts fruit flies. 🦟

-5️⃣ Worms reproduce every 45-60 days, so in a year, you can be producing enough worms for large-scale farms, where lots of compost in needed.
+5️⃣ Worms reproduce every 45-60 days, so in onw year, you can make enough worms for large-scale farms, where lots of compost is needed.

-Land is more productive with the use of worms – they feed soil rather than deplete it.
+Land is more productive when you use worms – they feed soil rather than deplete it.

 The best thing about worm farming is that this natural composting process is completely chemical free and part of our home permaculture system.
 No outside fertilizers here.